-Welcome one and all to our Sixty-sixth Year!
+Welcome one and all to our Sixty-seventh Year!
 I am not too sure that my mother envisioned such a long studio career when we moved to Lakewood in late 1955 and had our first performance in 1956.
 Lakewood was home to many hotels and where my parents felt they could make a living.
 Recent transplants from England (where my sister and I were born), my parents did envision a new life away from war-torn Europe.
 My mother narrowly escaped Hitler in Nazi Germany and danced her way to London by way of Italy and France.
 She and my father met, where else, but during an ENSA (English USO) show where my dad (an English musician turned English soldier) played his saxophone, violin, and clarinet while my mother danced.
 Needless to say, music and dancing were always a part of our lives!

 Our first studio was a part of Alex’s Gym located on Second Street and consisted of 20 students.
 From there, my mother moved the studio to the YWCA once located on Fourth Street across from the original Lakewood library.
 Eventually, the studio moved to the basement of our home on Fourteenth Street.
 Neither of these locations exist today, not the gym, YWCA, the library nor the house on Fourteenth Street.
 In 1978, my parents needed to find a new space for the studio and relocated to 193 Kennedy Blvd.